Tips for Starting a New Job in a Charity

-So you’ve landed a new job!
+So you’re starting a new job!
 Congratulations.
-Hopefully you’ll be looking forward to a fresh start and raring to go.
+Hopefully you’re looking forward to a fresh start and are raring to go.
 Are you also feeling a little nervous?
 The unknown is always scary, but the best thing to do is to prepare well for your first day.

-You could even jot down a rough plan of what you’d like to achieve in the first few weeks but keep it simple.
+You could even jot down a rough plan of what you’d like to achieve in the first few weeks.
 Think about what you’ve found out about the charity during your interview and research any specific projects which were mentioned.
-If you have time, you could note down any questions or observations about them so that you can come armed with these for your very first team meeting.
+If you have time, you could note down any questions or observations about them so that you can come armed with these to your very first team meeting.

 You’ve probably done lots of research into your new employer prior to your interview.
-But before you join, it’s worth having another thorough look at their website.
+But before starting a new job in a charity, it’s worth having another thorough look at their website.
 If you work in web development or UX design, it will be useful to look at the navigation, donor journeys and calls to action.

 But if there are areas of the charity’s work that you’d like to know more about, let your line manager know.
-Your first month in your new job is the time to ask as many questions as possible.
-Make sure that you keep a note of everything that you’ve learnt.
+Your first month after starting a new job is the time to ask as many questions as possible.
+Make sure that you keep a note of everything you’ve learnt.

-Even before you start, you might have a good idea of some of the key members of your team, particularly if you’re in a management position.
-If you feel comfortable doing so, you might even consider adding them on LinkedIn before you start and introducing yourself.
+Even before starting a new job, you might have a good idea of some of the key members of your team, particularly if you’re in a management position.
+If you feel comfortable doing so, you could consider adding them on LinkedIn before you start and introducing yourself.
 It’s important to understand how your roles will interact.

 Every charity is different, and it might take you a while to figure out the culture of your new workplace.
 Use the first few weeks to understand how your charity interacts with donors, volunteers and the wider community.
 For many organisations, the culture can be traced back to its origin, so make sure that you read up about the mission statement, vision and values.
 Observe to see when and how new ideas should be voiced, and if you’re in doubt, speak to your line manager.